Fredrik01/atom-calculate/README.md

 # Atom calculate package

-Summarize all selected rows and prints out the result at the bottom.
+Summarizes all selected rows and prints out the result below the selection.